Cannes, Antibes & Nice from Cannes or Antibes

-Even though Cannes and Nice are both cities the contrast in esthetic between the two is marked.
+Even though Cannes and Nice are both cities, the contrast in esthetic between the two is marked.
 Another flavor altogether is Antibes, small and charming with lots of beautiful food shops and a good Provençal market.
 A great place for food lovers.

 When most of us think of Cannes the first thing that comes to mind is the annual film festival, but Cannes holds many more things to entertain the visitor.

 Now associated with the rich and famous, Cannes has come a long way since its origins as a fishing village and Roman outpost, but evidence of its ancient past can still be seen in the original neighbourhood of Le Suquet.
 As you climb the narrow streets and winding staircases you'll know you're in the old heart of the city.
 It's also a great place to enjoy birds-eye views of Cannes and the port stretching out before you.